Association for Psychological Science

-The Association for Psychological Science (APS), previously the American Psychological Society, is an international non-profit organization whose mission is to promote, protect, and advance the interests of scientifically oriented psychology in research, application, teaching, and the improvement of human welfare.
+The Association for Psychological Science (APS), previously the American Psychological Society, is an international non-profit organization whose mission is to be the home of integrative and rigorous psychological science that connects people, methods, and careers for the public good across the world.
 APS publishes several journals, holds an annual meeting, disseminates psychological science research findings to the general public, and works with policymakers to strengthen support for scientific psychology.

 History

 APS was founded in 1988 by a group of researchers and scientifically-oriented practitioners who were interested in advancing scientific psychology and its representation at the national and international level.
 This group felt that the American Psychological Association (APA) was not adequately supporting scientific research because it focused on the practitioner/clinician side of psychology, and had effectively "become a guild".
 Tensions between the scientists and the practitioners escalated.
 The two groups had contrasting beliefs about such divisive issues as scientific versus human values, determinism versus Indeterminism, objectivism versus intuitionism, laboratory investigations versus field studies, nomothetic versus idiographic explanations, and elementism versus holism (Simonton, 2000).

 The founding of the APS was only the most recent instance of long-standing intra-disciplinary tensions that have characterized the field since APA's inception in 1892.
 Organized psychology has always represented various constituencies, and beginning in the 1970s, there were several attempts to restructure the APA in an effort to mitigate internal tensions and satisfy the needs of a heterogeneous group.
 In 1987, the Assembly for Scientific and Applied Psychologists (ASAP) formed to support another reorganization effort, but ultimately this reorganization plan was rejected by the APA membership in early 1988.
 As a consequence, in August 1988, the ASAP became the APS.

 APS surpassed 5,000 members in its first six months.
-As of December 2021, internationally, over 25,000 psychological scientists with specialties ranging from scientific research, applied science, and psychological education, are members of APS.
+As of June 2026, internationally, ~7,000 psychological scientists with specialties ranging from scientific research, applied science, and psychological education, are members of APS.

 Officials

-As of 2025, APS president is Randi Martin.
-Preceding them, the APS was headed by Wendy Wood, Alison Gopnik (University of California, Berkeley), Jennifer L. Eberhardt from Stanford University (2021–2022), and Shinobu Kitayama from the University of Michigan (2020-2021).
+As of 2026, APS president is Pamela Davis-Kean.
+Preceding them, the APS was headed by James Pennebaker, Randi Martin, Wendy Wood, Alison Gopnik (University of California, Berkeley), Jennifer L. Eberhardt from Stanford University (2021–2022), and Shinobu Kitayama from the University of Michigan (2020-2021).
 These officials have backgrounds in various fields of psychology, including cognitive science, developmental psychology, and social psychology.
-The organization's executive director is Robert E. Gropp.
+The organization's CEO is Robert E. Gropp.

+Ayanna Kim Thomas was announced as the President-Elect, commencing June 1, 2026.